 Cons:

-- You must clean the cage regularly to remove harmful bacteria and unpleasant smells.
+- You must clean the cage regularly.

 - Lovebirds live up to 25 years, making them a lengthy personal commitment.